highchair/artinruins-com/_property/american-screw-co.md

   - url: amerscrew-habs-1970-03.jpg
     caption: 'Bay State Mill, built 1873, Stevens Street.'
   - url: amerscrew-habs-1970-04.jpg
-    caption: 'Building 6, 1850, on left (21 Stevens), with Building 1, 1840, (Admiral Radios/Televisions/Refrigerators) on right at the corner of Hewes and Stevens Streets.'
+    caption: 'Building 6, 1850, on left (21 Stevens), with Building 1, 1840, (Admiral Radios/Televisions/Refrigerators) on right at the corner of Hewes and Stevens Streets.
+Notice that bell tower top is gone from Building 1 as compared to the photo circa 1965'
   - url: amerscrew-habs-1970-05.jpg
     caption: 'South east corners of building 1 (foreground) and Bay State building (background).'
   - url: amerscrew-habs-1970-06.jpg